cmpente/Liveon/expansion_ideas.md

-# AltLife Expansion & Future Ideas
+# liveon Expansion & Future Ideas

-This document lists ideas for downloadable content (DLC), expansions and future updates to extend AltLife after its initial release.
+This document lists ideas for downloadable content (DLC), expansions and future updates to extend liveon after its initial release.

 ## Content Packs